 Reading is taught as a basic skill in its own right and is practised throughout all areas of the curriculum.
 In the early stages of reading, reading is taught as a discrete subject and is later practised and enhanced as a lifelong strategy and pleasure.
 All children are given opportunities to study a range of good quality and interesting fiction and non-fiction texts from a variety of genre.
-Children will have the opportunity to read ‘real’ books and newspapers, big books, posters, ICT texts and information books.
+Children will have the opportunity to read for pleasure including; newspapers, big books, posters, ICT texts and information books.

 We use the Read, Write Inc phonics scheme which is enormously popular with the children!

 The scheme enables the children to read by developing their phonic knowledge and skills.
 It sets out a detailed and systematic programme for teaching phonic skills for children starting at the age of five, with the aim of them becoming fluent readers by the age of seven.

 In Year 1 the children have to complete the statutory Year 1 Phonics Screening Check.
 This is a short, light-touch assessment to confirm whether individual children have learnt phonic decoding to an appropriate standard.
 It will identify the children who need extra help so they are given support by the school to improve their reading skills.
 They will then be able to retake the check so that we can track pupils until they are able to decode.